On the Illusion of Gender Bias in Face Recognition: Explaining the Fairness Issue Through Non-demographic Attributes: Limitations

 \section{Limitations}

 This work relies on an extensive set of facial attributes commonly used in face image analysis.
-However, it is possible that a more refined selection of attributes could lead to a more concise description of the causing factors of gender bias.
+However, a more refined selection of attributes could lead to a more concise description of the factors that causes gender bias.
 Within the MAAD-Face dataset, there can be assumed to be an unknown small amount of label noise, but we do not believe that this impacts the results of this study.
+This study is further limited to two FRS.
+Although incorporating additional systems could strengthen the generality of our findings, such an extension is currently infeasible due to the high computational demands of the proposed analytical framework.
+Despite being designed to efficiently analyse the large number of possible attribute combinations, the experiments still required months of cluster processing time.
+Given the current constraints in available computational resources, analyses on additional FRS models cannot be conducted at this stage.
 The analysis presented in this work is primarily aimed at revealing the origins of supposed gender bias in face recognition.
 It may or may not lead to as high-quality results for investigations on age bias or race bias.
 It should be noted that, while poorly balanced training sets have been ruled out empirically as sources of gender bias, such imbalances in training data may create other problems.